bcss/RentACar-Contract/docs/IMPORT_DATA.md

 ### 5. Contracts (Simplified Import)

 **Important:** Imported contracts are created in **DRAFT** status only.
-All financial calculations, activations, and completions must be done through the normal contract workflow in RCCMS.
+All financial calculations, activations, and completions must be done through the normal contract workflow in KarāraOS.

 **Required Fields:**
 - `customerPassportId` (string) - References existing customer by passport ID